zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

-Because the execution of your Zephyr application is fully deterministic (there are no asynchronous or random components), you can execute the code multiple times and get the exact same result and instrumenting the code does not affect the execution of the code.
+Because the execution of your Zephyr application is fully deterministic (there are no asynchronous or random components), you can execute the code multiple times and get the exact same result.
+Instrumenting the code does not affect its execution.